- Movie Reviews

-Not recommended under 11; parental guidance recommended 11 to 15 due to themes and drug use.
+Not recommended under 11; parental guidance to 15 (themes, drug use)

 This topic contains: